Sport in Qatar

 Qatar was also represented at the 2016 Paralympic Games in Rio.
 Two of our athletes – Abdulrahman Abdulqader and Sara Masoud – took home silver medals.
 In the Tokyo 2020 Paralympics, Abdulqader claimed the bronze medal of the men’s shot-put event.
 Masoud also participated in the Paralympics and ranked sixth in the women’s shot-put competition, as well as beating her personal record.

 Another sports star in Qatar is rally driver and clay pigeon shooter Nasser Al Attiyah, who has won three Dakar Rally titles – in 2011, 2015, and most recently in 2019.
 He also won a bronze medal for clay pigeon shooting in the 2012 London Olympic Games.

-Qatar is also home to a number of successful international sports teams.
+Qatar is also home to a number of successful regional and international sports teams.
 Our handball team won the Asian Men’s Handball Championship four times in 2014, 2016, 2018 and 2020, and brought home a silver medal at the 2015 Handball World Championship.